 - For complete re-roofing jobs, make sure to ask your roofer not to remove more roofing than can be replaced on the same day.
 Northern winters test your home and roof in ways unlike any other time of year.

 The most common winter roof problem is ice dams.
 Ice dams occur when snow that has accumulated on a slanted roof melts and then forms icicles that hang from the eaves and gutters.
 Professional roofers can help you with drip-edge flashing techniques to prevent ice dams.
 Improper amounts of attic insulation can also cause ice dams.
 Speak to your roofer about the various options for preventing ice dams.

 Roofing contractors are less busy in the winter than in the summer.
-What this can mean for homeowners is that the roof contractor you choose might be able to install your new roof in a matter of days as opposed to waiting weeks or even months.
+What this means for homeowners is that the roof contractor you choose might be able to install your new roof in a matter of days as opposed to weeks or even months in the warm season.
 For many homeowners, quick timing is reason enough to have a job done in the winter.
-But as noted above, roofers need to use extra caution while repairing roofs during the winter.
-Professional roofers know that safety always comes first.

 Most professional roof installers will provide you with the same labor warranty for a roof installed during winter as a roof installed any other time of year.
 For example, Roof Time offers a long-term labor warranty in conjunction with the Midwest Roofing Contractors Association guidelines, without regard to the time of the installation.

 Written by Dale Shoemaker of Roof Time LLC.